BBC Story October 2022 - No one joined the dots - https://www.bbc.co.uk/news/uk-63298087

 By early September we were called to an urgent PIR with a new coroner, ours had retired as he was 70 and we got a very experienced barrister coroner who certainly seemed to know his stuff, he was Christopher Sutton-Mattocks.
 He was a semi-retired barrister and had a great deal of experience in Article 2.
 At the urgent PIR he asked for submissions on Article 2 again, IP's and witnesses.

 It wasn't until December 13th that we were sent the Coroner's expert report on midwifery.
 It was another devastating read.
 It showed that CTG's had been misinterpreted by different midwives and that Syntocinon had been overdosed.
 All in all, the report showed that, in the words of the expert, care fell below or well below the expected standard.
-The NMC are now investigating 7 midwives.
+The NMC investigated 7 midwives and as at September 2021 are still investigating 3.

 We therefore had three coroner’s experts telling us and the court that the midwives, obstetricians and paediatricians all offered Sarah and Harry substandard care.
 We were left wondering how all this could happen in one place at one time unless gross systemic failings in management were to blame?